 Twitter Style Remaining Character Count using jQuery

-In this tutorial, we are going to learn how to calculate the remaining character count using jQuery.
-By calculating this count we can restrict maximum length of data to be entered by the user.
+In this tutorial, we will learn how to calculate the remaining character count using jQuery.
+By calculating this count, we can restrict the maximum length of data to be entered by the user.

-In the previous tutorial, we have seen about restricting the user from entering more than 1 URL to an input field.
+In the previous tutorial, we have seen restricting the user from entering more than 1 URL into an input field.

-In this example, we are calling a jQuery function on the key-up event of the form input.
+In this example, we call a jQuery function on the key-up event of the form input.
 This function will calculate the remaining character count from the max-length given and the number of characters entered already.

 HTML Text-Area to calculate Character Length

-This HTML code contains text-area and a button to trigger jQuery function to calculate remaining character count.
+This HTML code contains a text area and a button to trigger the jQuery function to calculate the remaining character count.

 jquery_remaining_character_count